Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Methodology

 \subsection{Advantage Rebalance for Final Answer Step}

-In Section \ref{sec: training collaspe}, we observe that negative advantages dominate over a long training horizon, which may be a key factor leading to the degradation of the model's natural language ability and eventual training collapse.
-Therefore, it is necessary to recalibrate the relative influence of positive and negative advantages, alleviating the long-term dominance of negative advantages and restoring the effective guidance of positive advantages during training.

-The soft advantage penalization introduced in Section \ref{sec: soft penalization} addresses the erroneous penalties and partially mitigates the dominance of negative advantages at intermediate steps.
-However, since we do not have convenient ``silver documents'' to judge the fine-grained correctness of the final step, recalibration of positive and negative advantages is still required for the final answer step.
-Therefore, in the second stage of CalibAdv, we mainly focus on rebalancing the advantages associated with the final answer step.
+To address the long-term dominance of negative advantages that degrades the model's natural language ability, we propose an advantage rebalance mechanism for the final answer step, which contributes most to such dominance, so as to restore effective guidance from positive advantages.
+For intermediate steps, the soft penalization introduced above already allows positive advantages to play the dominant guiding role.

-For each group, we first compute the ratio between the absolute value of the negative advantages and the positive advantages at the final answer step.
-We then multiply the positive advantages of the final answer step by this ratio to rebalance their relative influence.
-Formally, let a group $g$ have final answer step advantages $A_g^+$ (positive) and $A_g^-$ (negative).
-We first compute the ratio
+Concretely, for each group we rescale the positive advantages at the final answer step by the ratio between the magnitudes of the negative and positive advantages, so as to recalibrate their relative influence on the policy update.
+Formally, let $A_g^+$ and $A_g^-$ denote the positive and negative advantages at the final answer step of group $g$, respectively.
+We define the group-wise rebalancing ratio as

-The advantage of the final answer step is then rebalanced by multiplying it with this ratio: